lordofscripts/goask/docs/README.md

 could be nice to have a CLI interactive questionaire that would interview the user, and as a result fill-in the corresponding CLI flags accordingly.

+## Install

+To install into your project's `go.mod`:

+> go get github.com/lordofscripts/go-ask

+And to use in your GO code:

+> import "github.com/lordofscripts/go-ask/ask"
+> import "github.com/lordofscripts/go-ask/fsm"

 ## Ask Package

 It contains the main functionality where the Go module asks, via the